How to make Water Kefir

 Once the first ferment is finished, separate the water from the grains.
 You then re-use the grains to start another first ferment, in a continuous brewing process.
 You may drink the water, or use it to start a second ferment (see below).

 A second fermentation will increase the microbe content of the kefir and carbonate it, improving the taste and probiotic value.

 Take the water from the finished first ferment and put it in a sealed glass container.
 This could be inside a swing-top bottle, or a jar or glass bottle with an airtight lid.
 Swing-top bottles, designed to hold carbonated beverages, are recommended.
 Alternatively, if you are not bothered about carbonating the kefir, you can just do the second ferment open air like the first ferment.

 To carbonate the kefir, you must ferment it in an airtight container from which the carbon dioxide gas produced by the microbes cannot escape.

 Before sealing the container, add a bit of sugar in, perhaps a teaspoon or two, to keep the microbes fed during the second ferment.
 Don't add molasses to a second ferment, the water will have enough minerals already from adding it during the first ferment.
 You may also add some fruit to flavour the drink.
 I like to add slices of lemon and orange.
-Finally, if you have enough grains from doing many first ferments, I suggest adding roughly a teaspoon of grains into the second ferment water.
+Finally, if you have enough grains from doing many first ferments, I add roughly a teaspoon of grains into my second ferment water.
 This helps speed up the fermentation and improves the kefir's probiotic value.